 Deduction.
 If you are self-employed and your housing amount is not provided by an employer, you can deduct it in arriving at your adjusted gross income.
-However, the deduction is limited to the amount your foreign earned income for the tax year is more than the excluded foreign earned income and housing amount.
+However, the deduction cannot be more than your foreign earned income for the tax year minus the total of your excluded foreign earned income plus your housing exclusion.